Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 Or then again, with reverence, an invocation of the sacred — rather like "the Second Coming."

-Talk of gun rights and gun control is back on full boil because of the 17 people killed in the Parkland, Fla., school shooting, so the conversation turns to the Second Amendment quickly and often.
+Talk of gun rights and gun control is back on full boil after 17 people were killed in the Parkland, Fla., school shooting, so the conversation turns to the Second Amendment quickly and often.

-We are talking, of course, about the Second Amendment to U.S. Constitution, the second element in the Bill of Rights.
+We are talking, of course, about the Second Amendment to U.S. Constitution, in the Bill of Rights.

 It reads in full: